VoidLeech/VoidedEnlightenment/README.md

 - Boost Boots now behave on Lasers like Leather Boots on Powder Snow: proper walking, jumping possible, sneaking to descend.
 - Boots enchanted with Frost Walker now allow you to walk on Helium and Xenon Gas.
 - Chorloam is now renewable through an in-world interaction with Ooze Bottles and Mud.
+- Create compat
-- Create and Create: Vintage Improvements recipe compat.
+- Create: Vintage Improvements recipe compat.
 - Waxed Icons compat.
 - KleeSlabs compat.
 - Seamless compat.